Rebin Asaad

-Rebin Asaad (born 31 October 1994) is a Swedish professional footballer of Kurdish-Iraqi descent who plays as a midfielder for Österlen FF.
+Rebin Asaad (born 31 October 1994) is a Swedish professional footballer who plays as a midfielder for Österlen FF.

 Early life

 Asaad was born in Trollhättan, Sweden, to Iraqi parents of Kurdish descent.
 At age four, his family moved to Malmö where he grew up.
 Asaad started his football career at a small local club, before joining city giants Malmö FF during his early teens.

 Career

 Asaad was released by Malmö FF at the end of the 2011 season, since he was not offered a senior contract at the side.
 In 2012, he played one season with the fourth tier side BK Olympic.

 In early 2013, Asaad signed a contract with Ängelholms FF in Superettan.
 He was used sparingly in his first season at the club, before breaking in to the starting eleven in 2014.
 Across three full seasons at Ängelholm, Asaad made 63 appearances, scoring 3 goals.

 Ahead of the 2016 season, Asaad went on trial with Helsingborgs IF in the Swedish first division.
 After a week of training, manager Henrik Larsson however did not offer Asaad a contract.
 Instead, he signed with Halmstads BK in Superettan.
 In 2016, he played 21 games as a central midfielder, scoring once, as Halmstad won a promotion to Allsvenskan.
 Asaad was used sparingly during the first half of the 2017 season.
 He only featured five times as a substitute when Halmstad returned to top flight football.

 On 23 July 2017, Asaad moved to Hammarby IF, reportedly on a free transfer.
 Asaad signed a 1.5-year contract, with an option for a further, with the Stockholm-based club.
 He made his debut for the side on 13 August, starting as a central midfielder, in a 2–2 home draw against Östersund.

 In 2018, Asaad was used sparingly by Hammarby without making any league appearances.
 On 11 August, he got sent on loan for the remainder of the season to affiliated club IK Frej in Superettan.
 Asaad left Hammarby in December 2018 upon the expiration of his contract.

 On 26 January 2021, Asaad moved to Lunds BK.